SatsRouting/boltz-backend/README.md

 This is the source of the fork of the official Boltz Backend.
 It enables **non-custodial** swaps between different Bitcoin layers.
 Boltz Backend exposes a RESTful HTTP API that can be used to query information like supported pairs as well as to create and monitor swaps.

-## Integrating Boltz?

-**Public API must be activated per user** If you want to interact with this fork you have to be enable by IP.
-Unrestricted Public access to API is no longer supported.

 ## Documentation

 See the [Boltz API documentation](https://docs.boltz.exchange/v/api).